alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 4. What is selection in jQuery?
 5. Difference between directive and expression in Angular
 6. Types of directives in Angular
+7. What is difference between Angular and AngularJS?

 DevOps